uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 In this example we are going to use the data instantiate (create) objects in our scene.

-We will use the NASA JSO add a rock / asteroid into our scene to represents every hazardous near earth object in the NASA data.
+We will use the NASA JSON data to add a rock / asteroid into our scene to represents every hazardous near earth object in the NASA data.

 ## Set up: install asteroids package